fl-sean03/molecular-topology-toolkit/docs/development/coding_standards.md

 # Coding Standards

-This document outlines the coding standards for contributing to the molecular topology parser project.
+This document outlines the coding standards for contributing to the computational chemistry and materials science toolkit.

 ## Python Version